 While citrus trees have always been popular in areas where they thrive, lately they have also become popular in colder climates.
 For citrus owners in warm, humid climates, citrus tree watering is not something they often need to think about.
-But in cooler or drier climates, watering can be a tricky thing.
+In cooler or drier climates, however, watering can be a tricky thing.
 Let's take a look at the water requirements for citrus trees.

 Water Requirements for Citrus Trees